scala-android/sbt-android/README.md

     device, and no target is selected, all commands will execute against the first device in the list.
   * `android:install`, `android:run` and `android:test` are tasks that can
-    be used to install, run and testthe built apk on-device, respectively.
+    be used to install, run and test the built apk on-device, respectively.

 ### Differences from jberkel/android-plugin ###